Guides • Perfecting your Craft

 📚 The Hunger Games: To save her sister, our hero volunteers to take her place in the contest.

 So we want to get Katniss into the Games.
 A random selection mechanism could easily do the trick — Katniss's name could just be plucked out from a hat — but it wouldn’t feel as though Katniss was compelled to go.
 Instead, by letting Katniss’s sister be the one selected, the stakes are raised for our family-oriented protagonist.
 There is only one logical step for her to take next, given everything we know about her character so far: she needs to volunteer to take her sister’s place.
-She makes the only decision her circumstances and personality will let her make.
+She makes the only decisions her circumstances and personality will allow her to make.

 Step 4(b).
 Use Plot Turn 2 as a final push